Araya Dennis

-Araya Marilyn Roxanne Dennis (born 11 January 2006) is an English professional footballer who plays as a forward for Women's Super League club Tottenham Hotspur, and as a defender for the England under-19s.
+Araya Marilyn Roxanne Dennis (born 11 January 2006) is an English professional footballer who plays as a right winger for Women's Super League 2 club Leicester City, on loan from Women's Super League club Tottenham Hotspur.
+Dennis has represented England at international youth level.

 A product of the Arsenal Academy, she previously played on loan for National League side Watford, as well as Women's Super League 2 sides Crystal Palace and Southampton F.C.

 Club career

-Arsenal and loan spells
+Arsenal

 Dennis is a product of the Arsenal Academy having scored 4 goals in 18 appearances for the academy team.
 She trained with the Arsenal first team prior to a two month spell with National League South side Watford, under dual registration for the 2022–23 season, where she featured in three games, scoring one goal.

+Crystal Palace (loan)

 On 2 September 2023, Dennis joined Women's Championship club Crystal Palace on dual registration for the 2023–24 season, and scored on her debut with the club the next day in a 2–1 win against Birmingham City.
 In October, she was awarded the Women's Championship Goal of the Month, for her long-range effort from 35-yards out against Charlton Athletic.

 Tottenham Hotspur

 In February 2024, having played at the 2nd and 3rd levels of women's football in England, Dennis signed a two-year contract with Women's Super League club Tottenham Hotspur in the top tier.

 On 2 October 2024, she made her senior debut for Tottenham in the opening group stage match of the 2024–25 League Cup against Charlton Athletic, coming on as a 67 minute substitute.
 On 11 December, aged 18, Dennis scored her debut goal for the club in a 2–0 victory over Crystal Palace in the final group stage match, helping Tottenham to secure a place in the quarter-finals.
 Her performance was described as impressive by VAVEL and Spurs manager Robert Vilahamn.

+On 5 February 2026, Dennis signed a new long term contract with the club.